Josey Montana McCoy

-Josey Montana McCoy is an American actor.
+Josey Montana McCoy is an American voice actor.
+He is best known as the English voice of Kaeya Alberich in Genshin Impact, Quizz in Batwheels on Cartoon Network and portraying Steve Rogers in Rogers: The Musical.

 Biography

 McCoy grew up in the small Appalachian town of Inez, Kentucky.
 His summers were spent on an outdoor stage near his home called Jenny Wiley Theatre where he fell in love with performing.
-He graduated from the University of Kentucky and soon thereafter moved to Los Angeles.
-He is heavily involved in the LA theater scene.
-He was voicing Kaeya in Genshin Impact and finally Kaie Ono in NEO: The World Ends with You for the video game and the TV Show who was Batwheels and he's voicing Quizz from HBO Max in Cartoonito in the Warner Bros.
-Discovery.
+He graduated with a BA in journalism and theatre minor from the University of Kentucky.
+Soon thereafter he moved to Los Angeles and is heavily involved in the LA theater scene, including his work at Disney California Adventure as Olaf in Frozen - Live at the Hyperion and Steve Rogers in Rogers: The Musical.
+He voices Kaeya Alberich in Genshin Impact, Kaie Ono in NEO: The World Ends with You and Quizz in Batwheels on HBO Max & Cartoonito.